Eliminate Putting Bad Habits

 The following is a statement by Frank Thomas, former technical director of the USGA, "When removing the ball from the hole you can put 40 to 50 pounds on the putter in trying to keep your balance.
 Most of the time during this ballet-like pose, only the putter toe is in contact."

-It is far better to place your bag or the flagstick off the putting green or at least lower them gently.
+It is far better to place your golf bag or the flagstick off the putting green or at least lower them gently.

 If you have difficulty bending over and keeping your balance, fit your putter with a suction cup.

-Decision 16-1d/5 recommends that you clean your ball in other ways to eliminate any question that you are testing the surface of the putting green.
+It is recommended that you clean your ball in other ways to eliminate any question that you are testing the surface of the putting green.

 Use a damp towel or cloth to clean your ball.
 Never rub it on the putting green.